CottageLabs/jct/content/how-it-works.md

 When JCT checks for compliance with the Full OA route, this is the algorithm which is followed.

-Note that transitions are annoated with the codes you will see in the API logs for your request.
+Note that transitions are annotated with the codes you will see in the API logs for your request.

 <img src="/img/algorithm_fulloa.svg">